TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-20-painful-experience-over-solutions-extend-configuratin-in-easy-admin-bundle-with-collector.md

 ## Learn 1 Algorithm instead of 10 Solutions

 I hope I've shown you how to approach problems and how to find a way in situations you're the first time in.
-The same way I don't memorize Wikipedia and just Google it instead, **I don't remember remembering 100 solutions to PHP problems, but have a couple of algorithms to approach problem solution**.
+The same way I don't memorize Wikipedia and just Google it instead, **I don't remember solutions to 100 PHP problems, but have a couple of algorithms to approach problem solution**.

 - Try A. - Failed?
 - Try B. - Failed?